This article describes data fields. It contains the following topics:

 - Data fields can be connected with internal and external features such as automation or CRM systems to improve workflows and data management.

 Why should I use data fields?

-- Provide your documents with a clear overview of contract data availability at the first glance
+- Provide your documents with a clear overview of contract data availability at first glance.

-- Unlock the power of metadata fields in your documents
+- Unlock the power of metadata fields in your contracts.

 Using data and metadata fields to set up automations